idibau/cs2bim/README.md

 |  3  |    200mx200m_int.ifc    |  https://drive.switch.ch/index.php/s/Us2SHISz1XuMsGf  |
 |  4  |    500mx500m.ifc   |   https://drive.switch.ch/index.php/s/Bcq40YjOljKZ2oa |

+# Concepts
+The cs2bim service supports different central IFC concepts and allows a relatively dynamic (configurable) transformation between the geodata and the IFC data model.
+The main IFC concepts and principles of data transformation and processing are briefly explained on the [Concepts](concepts.md) page.

 # Getting started

 Modify the configuration according to your needs/environment.
 Details about configuration [see below](#configuration).